madprops/airc/README.md

 There's a global !report command that causes all instances to report.

-Each bot also has an individual mentioned `report` command.
+Each bot also has an individual `report` command.

 ---